-We also offer a 3 day program for K - 2 students on Tuesday, Wednesday, and Thursday for families who wish to participate in their child's education as the primary educator 2 extra days per week but would also like to have their child(ren) participate in a typical school classroom.
-Students integrate into a regular 5-day classroom three days a week and are responsible for their own learning off-site the other two days.
-Many 3 day students find this to be a nice blend of school with homeschooling.
+We also offer a 3-day program for K-2 students on Tuesday, Wednesday, and Thursday for families who wish to participate in their child's education as the primary educator 2 extra days per week but would also like to have their child(ren) participate in a typical school classroom.
+Students integrate into a regular 5-day classroom three days a week and are responsible for their own learning off-site the other two days, which includes submitting evidence of the work done on those two days.
+Many 3-day families find this to be a nice blend of school with homeschooling.